rptrevin/AA228-Project/README.md

 `deep_sarsa` - implementation of model free SARSA algorithm with value function approximation

- `qlearning` - Implementation of model free Q-Learning algorithm on discrete state space
+ `models` - Contains implementation of model free Q-Learning algorithm on discrete state space as well as policy iterator using policy iteration evaluator and lookahead on discrete state space

- `policyiterator` Implementation of policy iterator using policy iteration evaluator and lookahead on discrete state space
+ `evaluation`  - Contains implementation of Chi squared test for evaluating policies of AI models versus physicians

 ## References:

 [1] M. Komorowski, L. A. Celi, O. Badawi, A. C. Gordon, and A. A. Faisal,“The artificial intelligence clinician learns optimal treatment strategies forsepsis  in  intensive  care,”  vol.  24,  no.  11,  pp.  1716–1720.
 Number:  11Publisher: Nature Publishing Group.